divyaaachaudhary/endlessrun/README.md

 #   Endless Runner Game
-### This is a fun endless runner game made with Godot.
-The player can run, jump, and collect coins while avoiding obstacles.
-The path is endless and keeps generating new parts, so the game never stops.
-Coins and obstacles appear randomly, making each run different.
-Try to collect as many points as you can without hitting anything!
+This is a 3D endless runner game developed using the Godot engine, featuring a procedurally generated path filled with dynamic hurdles and collectible coins.
+I implemented procedural generation logic to continuously spawn obstacles and coins, ensuring varied gameplay with every run.
+The game increases in difficulty over time, with faster movement and more complex obstacle patterns.
+I handled all core systems including player controls, obstacle spawning, collision detection, and difficulty scaling.
+This project highlights my skills in 3D game development, procedural content generation, and gameplay balancing using GDScript.

 https://github.com/user-attachments/assets/7a085915-a170-4740-8a21-cfba4339ec4c